proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/06_Abundance_Through_Scarcity_Workbook.md

 **Analysis:** The singularity crisis is economics' equivalent of a black hole's event horizon - once crossed, escape becomes impossible.
 Every civilization has faced this test; none using fiat money has passed it.

-**Connection to Nobody•Will•Pay:** The crisis comes from ADDING complexity and debt, not from insufficient resources.
+**Via Negativa Application:** The crisis comes from ADDING complexity and debt, not from insufficient resources.
 The solution is REMOVING the ability to create fake resources (printed money).

 ---